jundalisay/sp/content/en/research/whittaker/aether/chapter-12h.md

 Cornu[93] and by C. G. W. König[94] found that their circular vibration was the same as the current in the electromagnet.

-Thgis means that the vibration is due to a resinously-charged electron.
+This means that the vibration is due to a resinously-charged electron.

-Let the magnetizing current and the electron be supposed to circulate round the axis of z in the direction in which a right-handed screw must turn in order to progress along the positive direction of the axis of z; then the magnetic force is directed positively along the axis of z, and, in order that the force on the electron may be directed inward to the axis of z (so as to shorten the period), the charge on the electron must be negative.
+Let the magnetizing current and the electron be supposed to circulate round the axis of z in the direction in which a right-handed screw must turn in order to progress along the positive direction of the axis of z.

+Then the magnetic force is directed positively along the axis of z, and, in order that the force on the electron may be directed inward to the axis of z (so as to shorten the period), the charge on the electron must be negative.

-The value of e/m for this negative electron may be determined by measurement of the separation between the components of the triplet in a magnetic field of known strength; for, as we have seen, the difference of the frequencies of the outer components is eK/m.
-The values of e/m thus determined agree well with the estimations[95] of e/m for the corpuscles of cathode rays.
+The value of `e/m` for this negative electron may be determined by measurement of the separation between the components of the triplet in a magnetic field of known strength.

+This is because the difference of the frequencies of the outer components is `eK/m`.

+The values of `e/m` thus determined agree well with the estimations[95] of e/m for the corpuscles of cathode rays.

 The phenomenon discovered by Zeeman is closely related to the magnetic rotation of the plane of polarization of light.[96]